Remote Operations Resources for Employees

-To provide optimal performance for all VPN users, when not using VPN, please disconnect your VPN session.
+To provide optimal performance for all VPN users, please disconnect your VPN session when not using VPN.

-Use the Skype for Business application directly from your current workstation (and not the VPN window) to prevent audio/microphone issues.
+Use the Skype for Business application directly from your current workstation (not the VPN window) to prevent audio/microphone issues.

 Los Rios remains a high-value target for cyberattacks, especially during times of uncertainty.
 Be especially wary of emails that attempt to get you to share your password as a requirement for working remotely.
 Attackers will often try to exploit an existing relationship by posing as a person you know or trust (such as a colleague or supervisor) and by creating a sense of urgency.

 The following links provide additional guidance on how to recognize attempts at phishing and social engineering: